CK Travels

 Cardinal Place Victoria London

-YOU MIGHT LIKE: The best Christmas events in London 2023 guide
+YOU MIGHT LIKE: The best activity bars and gaming pubs in London >

 Victoria has two main theatres and its very own ‘West End’, both within one minute’s walk of Victoria train station.
 The Apollo is ‘Wicked’ – well, literally as the witchy musical has been playing here for years.